William S. Thompson

-William Stewart Thompson (born 1969) is the United States attorney for the Southern District of West Virginia since 2021.
+William Stewart Thompson (born 1969) was the United States attorney for the Southern District of West Virginia from 2021 to 2025.
 From 2007 to 2021, he served as a judge on the 25th Judicial Circuit of West Virginia.

 Early life and education

 Thompson was born in Charleston, West Virginia.
 He graduated as salutatorian from Scott High School. received his Bachelor of Science in Engineering from the West Virginia University in 1992 and his Juris Doctor from the West Virginia University College of Law in 1995.